rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 #### Native methods

 The issue with native methods is essentially the same as with reflection.
-Java relies on C function to contain class name, while accessing class fields from C also assumes knowing their names.
+Java relies on C function to contain the class name while accessing class fields from C also assumes knowing their names.

 While this is theoretically possible to make the necessary transformation of C source code after obfuscation and recompile library, it's not practical.
 So, the best solution is just to keep all stuff in classes with native methods unobfuscated.